riscvarchive/risc-v-getting-started-guide/source/zephyr-litex.rst

          LiteX bios plays a role of a bootloader and is required on hardware to run Zephyr.

-         In Renode, however, you can load an ELF file to RAM and set CPU PC to its entry point, so there is no need for a bootloader.
+         In Renode, however, you can load an ELF file to RAM and set the CPU PC to its entry point, so there is no need for a bootloader.

 Running Zephyr
 ++++++++++++++